ethandoug1/BI/README.md

 ![Image](Azure_Database.PNG)

 ## Schema and Tables
-The script filters on SalesLT tables.

 ![Image](Azure_Tables.PNG)

 # Results
-The output shows the Data Type, Avg Len/Val, Min Len/Val, Max Len/Val, Min Date, Max Date, Distinct Values, Num NULL, per table and column.
-See below sample:
+The script filters on SalesLT tables and outputs the Data Type, Avg Len/Val, Min Len/Val, Max Len/Val, Min Date, Max Date, Distinct Values, Num NULL, per table and column.
+These results, are something that if run on after each load can give insight into various data quality measures: See below sample:

 ![Image](Sample_Results.PNG)